 When a bird doesn't sound like itself, it can be difficult for birders to listen to the bird and accurately identify the species.
 With a careful ear, however, there are tricks that can help identify even the most accomplished mimics.

-- Use whatever sounds the bird is making – no matter how unusual they are – to find its location so it can be identified visually with field marks, size, shape and other standard characteristics.
+- Use whatever sounds the bird is making, no matter how unusual they are, to find its location so it can be identified visually with field marks, size, shape, and other characteristics.

-- Listen carefully for a change in the bird's song; a songbird that rapidly switches to different tones or radically changes its vocalizations is likely a mimic rather than whatever bird it may sound like.
+- Listen carefully for a change in the song.
+A bird that rapidly switches to different tones or radically changes vocalizations is likely a mimic rather than whatever bird it may sound like.

 - Consider habitat for proper identification.
 No matter how convincing the sound, it is unlikely that a hawk or owl would be calling during the day in a thick forest, but a jay may be mimicking their voices.

 - Identify the song's pattern, including the cadence, how many repetitions each section of the song has, and how its tempo changes to help identify the mimicking bird.

 Identifying a bird mimic is always challenging, but hearing these birds can give every birder greater appreciation for avian acoustics.